Many tout themselves as apostles and modern-day church planters like Paul, but where’s their Antioch?

 In the 70’s and 80’s, they proliferated within the Charismatic movement – mainly among those who were certainly gifted but nonetheless could never succeed at finding healthy church with accountable community in their own lives.

-Without exception, over time problems emerged with each and every of them – and with the churches that listened to them.
+Without exception, over time problems emerged with each and every of those so-called apostles and “church planters” – and with the churches that listened to them.
 (And I mean that – I can’t think of a single one who did not fall prey to one disqualifying problem or another, often related to pride or just becoming increasingly weird!)

-There’s too much of this stuff starting to emerge again today, especially within the “organic” and “simple” church community.
-It is fraught with danger, unbiblical, and will only lead to disaster.
+There’s too much of this stuff starting to emerge again today, especially among those wanting to be the church one with another.

 ~ Jim Wright